-As I sat on the sidelines next to two other mums who were looking at their phone, I took in what was happening.
-There was my little boy with his spiderman goggles on dog paddling like crazy and looking at me with pride.
+As I sat on the sidelines next to two other mums who were looking at their phones, I took in what was happening.
+There was my little boy with his Spiderman goggles on, dog paddling like crazy and looking at me with pride.
 I smiled.
 Then the mum next to me looked up and realising I didn’t have anyone to talk to, we started chatting.
 Her name is Penny and next week we are going to grab a coffee after swimming together with our munchkins.
 I made a new friend.

 Three simple phone changes